dernicolas/SmartParkingIoT/README.md

 # SmartParking
-This is a project that was realized as part of an integration seminar in december 2017.
+This is a project that was realized as part of a bachelor project in december 2017.
 The basic though is the implementation of a Smart Parking concept with the help of a Raspberry Pi (2nd Gen), an ultra sonic sensor and Amazon Web Services.

 ## Architecture